gabrielabud/take-a-paws-1/README.md

  So that my cat not to use my account,
  I would like to log out from the website.
  ```
+ Features implemented beyond MPV

+ As a user,
+ So that I can show my love for dogs,
+ I would like to be able to "paw" the dog I like.

+ As a dog owner,
+ So that I can show my enthusiasm to dog lovers,
+ I would like to be able to accept their "paw" requests.

+ As a user,
+ So that I know which dogs lovers contact me,
+ I would like to see the paws requests in my account page.

+ As a user,
+ So that I know which dogs lovers contact me,
+ I would like to see the paws requests in my account page.

+ As a user,
+ So that I can dog lovers better,
+ I would like to able to chat.

  # Contributors
 - Gabriela Budeanu [@gabrielabud](https://github.com/gabrielabud)
 - Andrew Davey [@ajdavey8](https://github.com/ajdavey8)